openvinotoolkit/nncf/docs/usage/post_training_compression/weights_compression/Usage.md

 compressed_model = compress_weights(model, mode=CompressWeightsMode.INT4_SYM, ratio=0.8, dataset=nncf_dataset) # model is openvino.Model object
 ```

-- Accuracy of the 4-bit compressed models also can be improved by using AWQ, Scale Estimation or GPTQ algorithms over data-based mixed-precision algorithm.
+- Accuracy of the 4-bit compressed models also can be improved by using AWQ, Scale Estimation, GPTQ or Lora Correction algorithms over data-based mixed-precision algorithm.
 These algorithms work by equalizing a subset of weights to minimize the difference between the original precision and the 4-bit precision.
-The AWQ algorithm can be used in conjunction with either the Scale Estimation or GPTQ algorithm.
-However, Scale Estimation and GPTQ algorithms are mutually exclusive and cannot be used together.
-Below are examples demonstrating how to enable the AWQ, Scale Estimation or GPTQ algorithms:
+Unlike all others, the Lora Correction algorithm inserts an additional Linear layers for reducing quantization noise and further accuracy improvement.
+Inevitably, this approach introduces a memory and a runtime overheads, but they are negligible, since the inserted weight much smaller and can be quantized to 8-bit.
+The AWQ, Scale Estimation (SE) and Lora Correction (LC) algo can be used in any combination together: AWQ + SE, AWQ + LC, SE + LC, AWQ + SE + LC.
+The GPTQ algorithm can be combined with AWQ only.
+Below are examples demonstrating how to enable the AWQ, Scale Estimation, GPTQ or Lora Correction algorithms:

   Prepare the calibration dataset for data-based algorithms: